The term MVP means a Minimum Viable Product or a product that requires the least effort to make a complete product.

 Step 3: Define user stories

 Before you start working on your prototype, it’s important to define some user stories.
-User stories are a way for you to describe the different scenarios and goals of your customer or users.
+User stories are a way for you to describe the different scenarios and goals of your customers or users.

 For example, if you were trying to design a new website, one of your user stories may be: “As a blogger, I want to upload my blog posts with ease.”
 These user stories will allow you to focus on how your customer is using the product, rather than how they should be using the product.